DragonMinded/minidragon/README.md

  * LOADI - Load immediate stored in next memory cell to A. Can load any 8-bit value.
 Skips over that value after executing since it is not a valid instruction.
  * ADDI - Add immediate sign-extended to A, no carry.
 Can add values between -32 and 31.
 Affects ZF and CF.
  * INV - Bitwise invert A. Affects ZF and CF.
+ * NEG - Twos compliment negate A register.
+Affects ZF and CF, as if it was implemented as an "INV" followed by an "ADDI 1".
  * SHL - Shift A left by 1, setting the bottom bit to 0, set carry to top bit shifted out.
 Affects ZF and CF.
  * SHR - Shift A right by 1, setting the top bit to 0, set carry to bottom bit shifted out.
 Affects ZF and CF.
  * RCL - Shift A left by 1, setting bottom bit to the carry flag, set carry to top bit shifted out.
 Affects ZF and CF.